-In Challenge/Onyx and POWER-Challenge systems running IRIX 5.3 and 6.2, interrupt response time is guaranteed not to exceed 200 microseconds in a properly configured system.
+In Challenge/Onyx and POWER-Challenge systems, interrupt response time is guaranteed not to exceed 200 microseconds in a properly configured system.
+The guarantee for Origin2000 and Onyx2 is the same (these systems generally achieve shorter response times in practice).